devMatheus-Cunha/boilerplate-next/README.md

 - **Jest**: A JavaScript testing framework.
 - **Testing Library**: A set of utilities for testing React components.

+## GitHub Actions (CI)

+This project also includes continuous integration (CI) with GitHub Actions.
+GitHub Actions workflows are configured to automatically run tests, build, lint, and more whenever there is a change in the repository.
+This ensures everything is correct before making pull requests or performing merges.

 ## Getting Started

 Follow these steps to create a project based on this boilerplate: